Ii Naonori: Biography

 In 1871, Ii Naonori traveled to the United States and England, during which time he was attended by Sōma Nagatane, who became the founder of Senshu University.

 On July 7, 1884, he received the peerage title of Count under the kazoku system in 1884.
 In 1885, he was awarded the Order of the Rising Sun, 3rd class and in 1887 was promoted to Third Court Rank.
 He served as a member of the House of Peers from its inception in 1890 until 1897.
 He also received the Order of the Rising Sun, 2nd class in 1897.

 Ii Naonori was married to Arisugawa-no-miya Yoshiko (1851-1895), the daughter of Prince Arisugawa Takahito.
-He later remarried to Nabeshima Tsuneko, the daughter of Nabeshima Naotada, former daimyō of Hasunoike Domain.
+He later married Nabeshima Tsuneko, the daughter of Nabeshima Naotada, former daimyō of Hasunoike Domain.
 His grave is at the temple of Gōtoku-ji in Setagaya, Tokyo.